tryingsomestuff/Minic/train/README.md

 # This is the training code for building NNUE nets for Minic #

-This code is vastly inspired from Seer chess engine training code and from Gary Linscott pytorch trainer for SF NNUE.
+This code is vastly inspired/copied from Seer chess engine training code and from Gary Linscott pytorch trainer for SF NNUE.

 See https://github.com/glinscott/nnue-pytorch and https://github.com/connormcmonigle/seer-nnue